AdobeDocs/experience-platform.en/help/rtcdp/profile/profile-browse.md

 ## Profile enhancements for Real-time CDP, B2B Edition

+>[!IMPORTANT]
+>
+>Real-time Customer Data Platform B2B Edition is currently in beta.
+The documentation and functionality are subject to change.

-In addition to the profile browse capabilities supported by Adobe Experience Platform, you can use Real-time CDP, B2B Edition to browse the [!UICONTROL Opportunities] and [!UICONTROL Accounts] associated with an individual.
+In addition to the profile browse capabilities supported by Adobe Experience Platform, you can use Real-time CDP, B2B Edition to browse [!UICONTROL Accounts] and [!UICONTROL Opportunities] associated with an individual.

 To explore these enhancements, follow the steps outlined in the [Real-time Customer Profile user guide](../../profile/ui/user-guide.md) to browse a profile by merge policy or identity namespace.

-From the profile details tab, select **[!UICONTROL Accounts]** to view...
+From the profile details tab, select **[!UICONTROL Accounts]** to view a list of accounts related to the profile.
+This list includes basic information from the account profile, as well as a link to the account profile itself.
+For more information on viewing and exploring account profiles, begin by reading the

 Select the **[!UICONTROL Opportunities]** tab to view...